Pierogi: In culture

 Pierogi have their own patron saint: Saint Hyacinth of Poland, a monk tied to the history of pierogi.
-He is sometimes called "Święty Jacek z pierogami" (St. Hyacinth with his pierogi) and prayed to under this moniker, this custom is especially tied to the traditional "baked pierogi of St. Hyacinth" of Nockowa in Subcarpathia.
+He is sometimes called "Święty Jacek z pierogami" (St. Hyacinth with his pierogi) and invoked under this moniker, this custom is especially tied to the traditional "baked pierogi of St. Hyacinth" of Nockowa in Subcarpathia.
 In addition, "Święty Jacek z pierogami!" is an old Polish expression of surprise, roughly equivalent to the English language "good grief" or American "holy smokes!"
 The origin of this usage is unknown.

 In Ukrainian literature, varenyky appeared as a symbol of national identity, sometimes stressing its distinction from Russian.
 In the poem by Stepan Rudansky Varenyky-Varenyky (1858), a Russian soldier asks a Ukrainian countrywoman to cook varenyky for him.
 However, he cannot think of the word "varenyky", while the woman pretends not to understand him.

 The Great Pittsburgh Pierogi Race N'at, commonly called the Great Pierogi Race, is an American mascot race between innings during a Pittsburgh Pirates baseball game that features six contestants racing in giant pierogi costumes: Potato Pete (blue hat), Jalapeño Hannah (green hat), Cheese Chester (yellow hat), Sauerkraut Saul (red hat), Oliver Onion (purple hat), and Bacon Burt (orange hat).

 Though 'pierogi' simply refers to filled dumplings in Poland and other Slavic countries, they actually hold deeper significance.
 Traditionally in the medieval ages, the rich enjoyed pierogi as a high-class meal, considering it a delicacy.
 Pierogi gradually gained popularity due to their affordability and versatility, and people began serving them at festivals, religious holidays, and as a common food for everyone.
 On festival days and religious occasions such as wigilia, families served pierogi as a symbol of unity.
 Pierogi also represented ethnic pride in Polish communities and helped unite Poles during difficult times.
 Entire communities often gathered to spend a day making pierogi together.
 Pierogi require labor-intensive preparation, symbolizing the tenacity of the Polish people and their ability to overcome hardships.